chrisnoonan98675/site/_drafts/xl-test/how-to/connect-xl-test-to-a-jenkins-job.markdown

 categories:
 - xl-test
 subject:
-- System administration
+- Plugin
 tags:
 - jenkins
 - test result
+- import
 ---

 If you import test results from Jenkins, XL Test will automatically create a test specification with the same name as the Jenkins job (if it does not already exist).

 To connect them so that Jenkins will send test results to XL Test, you must install and configure the XL Test plugin for Jenkins.

-## Step 1.
-Install the XL Test plugin
+## Step 1 Install the XL Test plugin

 To use the Jenkins interface to install the plugin: